spywhere/JavatarDoc/getting_started.rst

 Enter ``javatar.simple.demo.Main`` and hit :kbd:`Enter` or :kbd:`Return` to create it.

 And bam!
 A class is create inside a proper package path.
-Is that great?
+Isn't that great?

 .. image:: images/gettingstarted/sidebar_correct.png

 So, Create Package command is useless?
 Well, not so much.
 Sometimes you might need to create a package before create a class to organize packages, and later you will filled it up with a bunch of classes.
-And that is time when Create Package is come in.
+And that is time when Create Package comes in.

 Package Path
 ------------